Skip to contentSkip to navigationSkip to topbar

 Create a valid request

-• Set the URL of the Function, including the root of your Service and the full path to the deployed Function.
+• Set the full URL of the Function, including the root of your Service and the full path to the deployed Function.

 • Set the X-Twilio-Signature header and content type header (application/json) for your request.